Paul Kagame: Economy

 Rwanda is a country of few natural resources, and the economy is heavily dependent on subsistence agriculture, with an estimated of the working population engaged in farming.

 Under Kagame's presidency, the service sector has grown.
 It makes up approximately half of the country's GDP and is the second largest employer after agriculture.

 In 1995 Tri-Star Investments was founded, which in 2009 was renamed Crystal Ventures, an investment fund and financial arm of the Rwandese Patriotic Front.
 Paul Kagame is the de facto CEO of this holding company with an estimated capital of 500 million dollars which as of 2017 employed more than 12,000 people.

 Key tertiary contributors include banking and finance, wholesale and retail trade, hotels and restaurants, transport, storage, communication, insurance, real estate, business services, and public administration, including education and health.

-Information and communications technology (ICT) ihas been a Vision 2020 priority, with a goal of transforming Rwanda into an ICT hub for Africa.
+Information and communications technology (ICT) has been a Vision 2020 priority, with a goal of transforming Rwanda into an ICT hub for Africa.
 To this end, the government has completed a 2300 km fibre-optic telecommunications network, intended to provide broadband services and facilitate electronic commerce. and in 2012 Crystal Telecom Rwanda was founded.

 Tourism is one of the fastest-growing economic resources and became the country's leading foreign exchange earner in 2011.

 Rwanda has also illegally exploited Congolese minerals, which is an important aspect of the success of Rwanda's economy.
 Political economy researcher Stefaan Marysse estimated that in 1999, 6.1% of Rwanda's GDP came from illegal resource extraction in the DRC.

 In 2013, foreign aid still made up over 20 percent of GDP and nearly half of the budget.
 Economic growth has disproportionally accrued to elites in the capital while rural areas lag behind.
 Although the government officially has a policy of privatization, in practice it has increased state control of the economy using corporations with strong ties to the state and the ruling party.